 SKILSAW was the company that really introduced many saws into the world of construction, and their quality and professionalism are hard to beat.
 This option is easy on the wallet and definitely easy on the arms, as it’s only 11.5 pounds.

-If you’re looking for a lightweight, heavy-duty worm drive circular saw that can rip through materials and keep lines straight and nice, this is the perfect option.
+If you’re looking for a lightweight, heavy-duty circular saw that can rip through materials and keep lines straight and nice, this is the perfect option.
 It has lots of features and wonderful reviews, and the manufacturer is one of the best.

 Here are the features, details, reviews, and our overall rating of this worm drive circular saw: